What is laryngeal cancer?

 - Support from your loved ones.

 You can’t prevent all cancer.
-But you can lower your risk for developing cancer, including laryngeal cancer, by living a healthy lifestyle:
+But you can lower your risk for developing cancer, including laryngeal cancer, with healthy behaviors:

 - Quit smoking and avoid tobacco products.

-- Limit alcohol consumption and get treatment for alcohol use disorder or alcoholism.
+- Limit alcohol consumption and get treatment for alcohol use disorder.

 - Eat a healthy diet.